 A common defense used to question the officer’s observations is known as “black-and-white” fever.
 This condition occurs when someone notices that a police vehicle is following them and they start looking in their rear view mirror more and more often until it affects their concentration and ability to drive.
 Many jurors will relate with this feeling and recognize that it is entirely possible that someone would start to drive poorly when they are too focused on a police vehicle that is following them.

-Finally, DUI attorneys in Vista will also question why the police officer kept following the vehicle if they believed the person operating the car was a danger to society because he or she was intoxicated.
+Finally, your lawyer will also question why the police officer kept following the vehicle if they believed the person operating the car was a danger to society because he or she was intoxicated.
 With this defense, the officer will either admit that the suspect’s driving wasn’t really that bad or that he chose to let a dangerous driver continue to drive so he could gather additional evidence -putting the public at risk in the process.

 If you are charged with drunk driving, remember that you can fight the accusations.
 Please call Peter M. Liss at (760) 643-4050 to schedule a free initial consultation.